merkdirwas1/Studienprojekt-TE-3/README.md

 |-------------------------|---------------------|--------------------------|------------------------|------------------------------|---------------------|-----------------|
 | 16                      | 5                   | 4                        | 2                      | 1                            | 1                   | 1               |

-In the languages 9 Tasks are in english and the rest are singleton in one language.
+Nine of the tasks are in English, while the rest are in a single language.

 ### Top 50 top-k
 ![SIZE](https://github.com/merkdirwas1/Studienprojekt-TE-3/blob/main/images/Top%2050.png)

-In the top 50 the trend continues again and it shows that there are a few dataset that occur very often in the top 50. the first 2 top 50 Tasks occur over 50%.
+The trend continues in the top 50, showing that a few datasets occur very frequently.
+The first two top 50 tasks occur over 50% of the time.
-The distribution of the sizes can be seen in the table:
+The size distribution can be seen in the table.

 | **max** | **large** | **small** | **tiny** |
 |---------|-----------|-----------|----------|
 | 27      | 2         | 2         | 3        |

-The trend of the 10 and 25 top k continues in the top 50 and the most tasks are text-classification follow up by multiple-choise and token classification.
+The trend continues in the top 50, showing that a few datasets occur very frequently.
+The first two top 50 tasks occur over 50% of the time.
+The size distribution can be seen in the table.

 | text-classification | multiple-choice | token-classification | question-answering | text2text-generation | text-generation | translation | zero-shot-classification | text-retrieval | fill-mask |
 |---------------------|-----------------|----------------------|--------------------|----------------------|-----------------|-------------|--------------------------|----------------|-----------|